 paid within 10 days at the Business Office.
 Failure to pay fines will result in the

 restriction of grades and/or transcripts.
 Contact the Public Safety Offices for additional

 Students may make changes in their original class schedules before the semester begins.

-or drop an existing one.
+an existing one.